 St Alfege Church

 Where Henry VIII was baptised, the Grade 1 listed building forms part of the Maritime Greenwich World Heritage Site.
-What we would class as a perfect sized church.
-Not obscenely big so that you look like you have no friends when you only fill it a quarter.
-But a nice intimate atmosphere whilst still spacious.
-We shot here for another wedding film studio in summer 2016 and enjoyed it.
-A welcoming vicar who allowed us to capture our video however we liked.
-You can watch our solo shot Greenwich wedding video from St Alfges and Charlton House on our Youtube channel here.
+What we would class as a perfect sized church. providing a nice intimate atmosphere whilst still spacious.
+A welcoming vicar who allows us to capture our video however we like makes for great ceremony footage without the added worry of church restrictions on your videographers and photographers so common elsewhere.

 The entrance to the church is at the back away from the busy street, offering quite a private area for family and guest to mingle in after the service or to have some video and photos taken.
 Confetti is also allowed on the steps for the traditionalists!

 Across the road from St Alfege this part of the UNESCO world heritage site Devonport House hotel sits beside the National Maritime Museum and has the added benefit of a large car park onsite operating on a first come- first served basis at reasonable daily rates.
 The grounds are much bigger than you think, make the most of the extremes of the front gardens for private moments with guests or your partner.
 Noise is minimal despite it’s central location.
 As it’s a hotel you can easily stay the night before the wedding to make the morning as stress free as possible.
 Upto 100 guests can be catered for.

 You can get a great group shot for your wedding video or photo from an upper floor window.
 The superfast wifi allows streaming of your ceremony or speeches around the world so friends and family can watch even if they can’t make it to the venue.